hansott/piano/README.md

 #### December

 New pieces:
-- Mozart: Rondo Alla Turca
+- Mozart: Rondo Alla Turca (A major)

 New scales:
 - A minor melodic